jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 sudo -u www-data php /var/www/nextcloud/occ maintenance:repair --include-expensive sudo -u www-data php /var/www/nextcloud/occ db:add-missing-indices
 ```

+### Disable AppAPI
+Disable the AppAPI by clicking on your profile -> Apps and then disable the AppAPI app.

 Congrats!
 You should no have no warnings in the admin center and a perfect score
 on scan.nextcloud.com.